vtex/react-hook-form-jsonschema/README.md

 **Description**

-This hook works a little differently than the others.
-This hook will return an array of which each of its elements corresponds to the return type of one of the other hooks.
+This hook works a little differently than the others. `useObject` returns an array of which each of its elements corresponds to the return type of one of the other hooks.

 **Parameters:**